Thunderclap Newman: Career

-In 1969, Townshend created the band to showcase songs written by the former Who chauffeur, drummer, singer and guitarist Keen.
+In 1969, Townshend created the band to showcase songs written by the former Who chauffeur, drummer, singer, and guitarist, Keen.
 The opening track on The Who Sell Out album, "Armenia City in the Sky", was written by Keen.
-Newman, McCulloch and Keen met each other for the first time in December 1968 or January 1969, at Townshend's home studio, to record "Something in the Air".
-Townshend produced the single, played its bass guitar under the pseudonym Bijou Drains, and hired GPO engineer and Dixieland jazz pianist "Thunderclap" Newman (born Andrew Laurence Newman, 21 November 1942, Hounslow, Middlesex, died 29 March 2016) and the fifteen-year-old Glaswegian guitarist Jimmy McCulloch.
+Newman, McCulloch, and Keen met each other for the first time in December 1968 or January 1969, at Townshend's home studio, to record "Something in the Air".
+Townshend produced the single, played its bass guitar under the pseudonym Bijou Drains, and hired GPO engineer and Dixieland jazz pianist "Thunderclap" Newman (born Andrew Laurence Newman, 21 November 1942, Hounslow, Middlesex, died 30 March 2016) and the fifteen-year-old Glaswegian guitarist Jimmy McCulloch.
 Before then, Townshend had planned to work on projects for each of the musicians, but Kit Lambert prevailed upon Townshend, who was working on what became the rock-opera Tommy, to save time by coalescing the three musicians into the collective project that became Thunderclap Newman.

 "Something in the Air", which Keen wrote, was number one on the UK Singles Chart for three weeks, replacing the Beatles' "Ballad of John and Yoko" and holding off Elvis Presley.
 Originally it was titled "Revolution", but later renamed because the Beatles had released a song of that name in 1968, the B-side of "Hey Jude".
 By December 1969, the single had been awarded a gold disc for worldwide sales of more than a million.

-"Something in the Air" appeared on the soundtracks of the films The Magic Christian (1969) and The Strawberry Statement (1970), the latter having helped the single reach number 25 in the United States.
+"Something in the Air" appeared on the soundtracks of the films The Magic Christian (1969) and The Strawberry Statement (1970), the latter having helped the single reach number 37 in the United States.
 In the UK and US, a follow-up single, "Accidents", came out in May 1970 and charted at number 44 for only a week, but did not chart at all in the US.
 "Something in the Air" was also in the film Kingpin (1996) and is used on the soundtrack.
 It was also used in Almost Famous (2000) and is on the soundtrack.

+The song also figures prominently in the introduction to the 2026 streaming episodic series "This Is a Gardening Show."

 Thunderclap Newman had not planned to undertake live performances, but the band relented when, to their collective surprise, "Something in the Air" became a chart success.
 The trio, augmented by Jim Pitman-Avery (bass guitar) and McCulloch's elder brother Jack (drums), undertook a 26-date tour of England and Scotland, in support of Deep Purple, from July 1969 to August 1969.
 On 8 August, Pitman-Avery and McCulloch announced their intention to leave the band.
 Within weeks, they had formed the country-rock band Wild Country with Terry Keyworth (guitar) and Stuart Whitcombe (keyboards).
 That year, the band appeared in television programmes in Britain (How Late It Is, Top of the Pops) and Germany (Beat-Club).